 More About Bryan Cooper

 Although he has been playing drums since the age of 12 (and boxes of carpet-tile since the age of 10), Bryan started his professional career with the classic rock band Friends in 2006 at the age of 50, going out on his own in 2010.
-Since then, in addition to his recent collaborations, including Lost Art, Scott Rock, George O'Brien, and Fluteous Maximus; fill-in and guest performances with Random Notes and Sweet Revenge; he is also a frequent guest performer with some of New Jersey's premier bands, including The Suspects, 99 Reasons, and most recently Ryptyde.
-He also supports acoustic performances (usually on the cajon) with Rusty & Jan (Rock and Folk), Marc Lancaster (Indie Rock), and both acoustic and electric performances with George O'Brien (Indie Rock).
+Since then, in addition to his recent collaborations, including Lost Art, and George O'Brien, along with fill-in and guest performances with Random Notes and Sweet Revenge; he is also a frequent guest performer with some of New Jersey's premier bands, including The Suspects, 99 Reasons, and most recently Ryptyde.
+He also supports acoustic performances (usually on the cajon) with Rusty & Jan (Rock and Folk), Marc Lancaster (Indie Rock), and both acoustic and electric performances with Scott Rock, and Fluteous Maximus.
 He also lays down the beat for the otherwise all-girl lineup of The Jersey Peaches (Rock/Pop), and makes frequent open mic appearances in the area.

 He has performed with many artists, including Deconstruction Blues icon Three Cat Clem (now peeling the paint off the walls in Tulsa OK), grammy-nominated singer-songwriter Tim Gleeson and his band The Luck Brothers (Blues and Soul), The Scotty-L Band, and members of several bands from the legendary South Street scene of Philadelphia, including Larry Saklad (Alan Mann & The Free Arts Band, Robert Hazard, Exisdance), Paul Kurrey (Jamison Smoothdog), and David Rowan (Exisdance/Wet Pet).
 He has also performed as a guest and fill-in drummer/percussionist with several local musical notables including, Rear View Mirror, Kenn Kweder, Fran Smith Jr, Valkyrians, Crossfire, Elise Moureau, Terry Rivel and the Ghost Riders, The Where?Abouts, Debbie Scott, BB Jackson (Jack Jeckot), Shawn Would, and many others.
 He served a 3-year stint as the house drummer for the legendary Barrington Coffeehouse MusiCafe Wide Open Mic, where he performed alongside Scott "Trif" Trifeletti and bassist extraordinaire, Al Weinstock.
 He was also the house drummer and percussionist for the Wednesday open jam, and Monday acoustic open mic at Downey's Pub on Philadelphia's legendary South Street.